 TEMPTATIONS & TRIALS

 How many of God’s people have endured unthinkable terrors?
 We live in peaceful times while many brethren in times past suffered terrible torments that led to many deaths.
 Even the recent COVID-19, while a hardship for some, is not generally a threat to life.
 The prophets, apostles, and disciples of Christ all suffered adversities and privations but many of them were also tortured and killed for obeying God rather than men.
 This has also been the case for many of God’s people since beginnings of the New Testament era.
 Recall the history of Albigenses, Waldensians, and the murder of thousands of so-called heretics by the Catholic Church.
-Persecution of God’s people, especially in Europe, continued even after the discovery of the Americas, which became a place of refuge for Sabbath-keeping groups.
+Persecution of God’s people, especially in Europe, continued even after the discovery of the Americas, which became a place of refuge for God’s people.

 Who among us can imagine being a Christian during those times?
 The well-known Foxe’s Book of Martyrs is a history of many terrible deaths at the hands of opponents to Christianity.
 Remember William Tyndale?
 He was among many that were burned at the stake for believing God’s Word.
 The Bible also mentions a few of the horrors that the servants of God endured: